jespy666/routes_kas/README.md

 ## Documentation

 1. Compile
     - Compile into .exe file.
-Here's an example of installation using auto-py-to-exe:
+Here's an example of installation using `auto-py-to-exe`:
-`auto-py-to-exe start_window.py`(being in kas/windows)
+         - `auto-py-to-exe start_window.py`  from /kas/windows
+    - Or direct command with `pyinstaller`:
-    - Or direct command: `pyinstaller --noconfirm --onefile --windowed --collect-all "kas" --hidden-import "fpdf"  "your/path/to/project/start_window.py"`
+         - `pyinstaller --noconfirm --onefile --windowed --collect-all "kas" --hidden-import "fpdf"  "your/path/to/project/kas/windows/start_window.py"`
 2. Uses
     - Open the compiled application.
 Example to fill main window:
       <p align="center">